OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/index.md

 #### Cloud Software
 There are several pieces of software that were designed to run in the cloud.
+There is a local services effort underway by [srmoore](https://github.com/srmoore).
+The goal of which is to replace the cloud based components with a [docker-compose](https://docs.docker.com/compose/) setup that can be run locally.

+Updates to that effort will be posted here as they become available.

 ##### cloud_common
 The [cloud_common repository](https://github.com/OpenAgricultureFoundation/cloud_common) collected several cloud specific